dCache/dcache-book2/config-SRM.md

 ### srm.request.enable.history-database

-`srm.request.enable.history-database` enables logging of the transition history of the SRM request in the database.
+`srm.request.enable.history-database` enables logging of the transition history of the `SRM` request in the database.
 The request transitions can be examined through the command line interface.
-Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by CELL-SRM is excessive, disable it.
+Activation of this option might lead to the increase of the database activity, so if the PSQL load generated by `SRM` is excessive, disable it.

 Possible values are `true` and `false`.
 Default is `false`.